EECS150/asic_labs_fa21/lab6/spec.md

 ```

 The simulation takes 35 cycles to complete, which makes sense since it spends the first 16 cycles
-to read data from vector a and b, and performs a dot product computation in 16 cycles, including
+to read data from vector `a` and `b`, and performs a dot product computation in 16 cycles, including
 extra few cycles for various state transitions.
 The goal is not building the most efficient dot product
 implementation, but rather providing you an introductory design to how you would interface with
 SRAMs.